idosal/WebextLLM/README.md

 - [Contributing](#contributing)
 - [Disclaimer](#disclaimer) -->

-## Features

-* Own your models: Experience the freedom of owning and controlling the LLMs, enjoying a limitless, private, and secure environment.
-* Control: Exercise complete control over access to your LLM, granting or denying permission to any application at any time.
-* Visibility: Gain insights into the history of prompts and responses to your model across different applications.

-## On the horizon
-- [ ] Make it easy to add new models
-- [ ] Lower minimum requirements to make it accessible to all
-- [ ] Make it easier to format responses
-- [ ] Add support for more browsers

 ## Getting started
 ### As a user

 1. Install the extension from the Chrome Web Store (recommended) or build it yourself (see [how](#🧠-local-model-setup)).
-2. In the `Configuration` tab, verify that the model is ready for use ([wizard-vicuna-7b-uncensored](https://huggingface.co/ehartford/Wizard-Vicuna-7B-Uncensored)).
-The model weighs ~4GB that need to be downloaded once (on first use).
+2. In the `Configuration` tab, verify that the selected model is ready for use.
+The model weighs ~1.9GB which need to be downloaded once (on first use).
 The model is then cached so future initializations will be much quicker (and offline).
-3. Navigate to an application that utilizes `window.ai` (see [apps](#👀-find-apps)).
+3. Navigate to an application that utilizes `window.ai` (see the Apps tab in the extension's popup).
 4. Approve the application's request to use the model (you may choose to grant unlimited access to the application).
-5. ???
-6. Profit
+5. Enjoy private, secure, and free AI in your apps!

 ### As an application developer